Submitty/submitty.github.io/_docs/developer/project_ideas.md

    [Open Issues related to Container Autograding](https://github.com/Submitty/Submitty/labels/Docker%2FDockerImages)

+   _Expected Outcomes_: Increased usage of containerized autograding in all levels of courses.
+Reduced size and improved performance of containerized autograding for our autograding tutorial examples and selected real-world use cases of autograding.

-   _Skills & Experience Required: Upper level coursework experience in operating systems and/or networking programming.
-Experience with virtual machines and Docker containerization is beneficial._
+   _Skills & Experience Required_: Upper level coursework experience in operating systems and/or networking programming.
+Experience with virtual machines and Docker containerization is beneficial.

    _Possible Mentors_: Barb Cutler, Jasmine Plum, Matthew Peveler